cahlan/youth-gospel-study-curriculum/weeks/week-2.md

 2 Nephi 9:14–15; Jacob 6:8–9; Alma 42:13–15, 22–23; D&C 76; 2 Nephi 31:17–21; D&C 14:7; D&C 29:43–44; D&C 45:8; D&C 93:19; John 3:16; John 17:3

 ### Activities / Challenges

+What does the final judgement and the kingdoms of glory teach you about God?
+As you study and think about these things that will happen to each person who has ever lived on earth, record your thoughts and feelings.